-Renewing is also changing, both for your convenience and also for the future going forward to make the secretary and webmaster role a little easier.
+Renewing is online like always now, and will be available by chip and pin at the meeting both for your convenience and also for the future going forward to make the secretary and webmaster role a little easier.

-You can pay by all methods, even though it is online only.
-If you are paying by:
+You can pay by all electronic methods, cash or cheque is not accepted any more at the club.
+If you are paying online by:

-Credit/Debit Card – there is an additional fee of 1.4% for card payments only to cover costs inflicted upon us by the service we use.
+Credit/Debit Card – No card fees.
 Once you have paid, you do not need to do anything else.

-Bank Transfer – no additional fees.
+Bank Transfer – No card fees.
 Process the order online, selecting bank transfer as your payment method and confirm.
-Once you have confirmed, you will need to email Simon Ford (firstname.lastname@example.org) that you have processed your order online.
+Once you have confirmed, you will need to email the Membership Secretary (email@example.com) that you have processed your order online.
 Please confirm in your email your reference number from your email invoice from us.
 When you transfer the money, in the reference box in your online banking transfer page, enter your invoice number and your name.

-The reason we are doing this is to make use of the new website functions – after you process your order online, and payment is authorised, your account will auto-renew and update your payment date.
-This saves either myself or Simon going through manually doing it for all our members and deactivating members who have left.
+The reason we are doing this is to make use of the new website functions – after you process your order online, and payment is authorised, your online account will auto-renew and update your payment date.
+This saves either myself and the membership secretary going through manually doing it for all our members and deactivating members who have left.
 You also get to pay online with credit/debit card, and have a receipt from all of your payment methods.

 If anyone struggles, please contact myself on firstname.lastname@example.org and I will process it for you online (not card payments though due to GDPR).

 The stock of the online store will replenish on the 13th December, allowing you to add your renewal to your cart and purchase online.

 If anyone does not have internet access, we can arrange an alternative way to renew.